LurreMcFly/blocket_cars/README.md

 University of California, Santa Barbara: PSTAT 135/235, winter quarter 2019

-### Explanation
+### Explanation<
 - Part 1: Webscraping of cars for sale in Skåne, Sweden from private sellers.
 Scraping is done from Swedish buy and sell site https://www.blocket.se/ using BeautifulSoup.
+Note: The data is not cleaned neatly and requier more work if it would be used.
 - Part 2: Data preprocessing done using pySpark since I wanted to practice and was not necessary for a data set containing about 2500 rows (scraping done on Jan 26 2019).
 Visualizations are done using pandas and matplotlib.

 #### Note: